The complex structure on the six dimensional sphere: Proof of existence

 \section{Proof of existence}

-In this section we present a formal proof that the six dimensional sphere can carry complex structures.
-The proof is based on identifying $S^6$ with an exceptional conjugate orbit inside the exceptional compact Lie group ${\rm G}_2$ and then restricting the Samelson complex structure of ${\rm G}_2$ to this orbit.
+In this section we present a proof that the six dimensional sphere carries complex structures.
+The proof is based on identifying $S^6$ with a geometrically deformed conjugate orbit inside the complexified exceptional compact Lie group ${\rm G}_2^\C$ and then restricting a Samelson complex structure to this deformed orbit.
 The proof to be presented here is elementary and self-contained hence is independent of our former Yang--Mills--Higgs theoretic approach \cite{ete}.